Richmond, Massachusetts: History

 Present day Richmond was first settled by Micah Mudge and Ichabod Wood in 1759.
 Mudge migrated up to Richmond from Connecticut via the Housatonic River, while Wood came from Rehoboth on the eastern seaboard.
 It is thought that the two did not make contact until after the first winter, as their initial settlements were separated by about three miles of dense wilderness.

 By 1762, as settlers continued to migrate to the area, Massachusetts was putting pressure on committees to organize all unmarked land into townships.
-Under The Act of 1762, the land encompassing present day Richmond, MA and Lenox, MA was purchased from two Indian Sachems named Yokun and Ephraim.
+Under the act of 1762, the land encompassing present day Richmond and Lenox, Massachusetts was purchased from two Indian Sachems named Yokun and Ephraim.
 Two distinct villages began to form, separated by the six-mile mountain ridge known today as Yokun Ridge—Yokuntown to the east and Mt.
 Ephraim to the west.

 Under an Act of Incorporation dated June 21, 1765, these two villages became one town named Richmont.
-However, the mountain separating the two villages of Richmont presented difficulties in communication, and on February 26, 1767 the eastern portion of the town separated into a district known as Lenox, with its own separate meeting house.
+However, the mountain separating the two villages of Richmont presented difficulties in communication, and on February 26, 1767, the eastern portion of the town separated into a district known as Lenox, with its own separate meeting house.
 The new border was not fully established for years, and there were documented disputes at least five years after the separation.
 In 1785, Richmont officially became known as Richmond, and in 1787, when the County Court moved from Great Barrington to Lenox, it became clear that Lenox and Richmond were fully functioning as their own towns.